dash4vatar/goSh/README.md

-# goSh
+# rush
-Shell written in Golang
+Shell Written in Rust